revive9x/qemu-3dfx-wrappers/README.md

 # Building

-Run `./build.sh` on a regular ArchLinus system or in an Arch container.
+Run `./build.sh` on a regular ArchLinux system or in an Arch container.

 # Credits